 1. Eat less.

 We eat way more than we should.
 This is making us extremely unhealthy.
-Stick to recommended serving and portion sizes and eat less!
+Stick to recommended serving and portion sizes and eat less— yes, creative and healthy ways to save money!

 2. Find frugal recipes that your family will love.